Continental Divide Trail – April 29, 2009

-I looked over to see Katie half standing, and peering over the top of the ravine.
+I looked over to see Katie half-standing and peering over the top of the ravine.
 I studied her for a moment.
-Wiry strands of hair poked out from under her wide brimmed, white sun hat.
-It was pulled low over the top half of her face, that was obscured by huge, black, square prescription sun glasses.
-Protruding out immediately beneath the sun glasses was a small bit of a nose, perched on top of white, zinc covered lips.
+Wiry strands of hair poked out under her wide-brimmed, white sun hat.
+It was pulled low over the top half of her face, obscured by huge, black, square prescription sunglasses.
+Protruding immediately beneath the sunglasses was a small bit of a nose perched on top of white, zinc-covered lips.
 She pursed them thoughtfully as she peered out across the dry ground.

-I just watched.
+I just watched it.
 How could she even see anything through those glasses?
 She was probably watching a thin, bony, desert cow.
-Out here, movement of any type was fascinating, and small, normally irrelevant moments were often the high point of the day in this dry, dusty landscape.
-I sighed and stood up slowly on screaming feet, feet with shards of glass being embedded into them – slowly.
+Movement of any type was fascinating here, and small, normally irrelevant moments were often the high point of the day in this dry, dusty landscape.
+I sighed and stood up slowly on screaming feet with shards of glass embedded into them – slowly.

-In the distance I saw a dust cloud, and I quickly scanned the dust to pick out several points of movement – thin, dirty desert cows.
+In the distance, I saw a dust cloud, and I quickly scanned the dust to pick out several points of movement – thin, dirty desert cows.
 Running along beside the cows was what looked like a ragged coyote, followed by a couple of horses with riders.
-I stood straighter, and turned quickly to grab my pack, feet forgotten.
+I stood straighter and turned quickly to grab my pack.
+Feet were forgotten.

 “Water!”
 I said.
 “They will know where there is water!”

 We had been without water all day, coming across a cow trough only once, filled with green slimy, nasty bovine water.
-Mr. K and Robbie had filled up their water bottles with the stuff “for emergencies” they said, but I had refused to let the stuff even touch my water bottle.
-The changes would probably come on slowly, similar to after you get bit by a zombie – ghostly pale, sweaty skin, with blood shot eyes and low, miserable moans.
-Zombie transformation was probably very similar to bad water sickness.
+THEY SAID Mr. K and Robbie had filled their water bottles with the stuff “for emergencies,” but I had refused to let the stuff even touch my water bottle.
+The changes would probably come on slowly, similar to after you get bit by a zombie – ghostly pale, sweaty skin, with bloodshot eyes and low, miserable moans.
+Zombie transformation was probably very similar to lousy water sickness.

-I waved my arms, sure they had not seen me, and watched as the rider at the back of the small herd slowed and turned towards me.
-The horse paused, and then headed towards me at a fast canter.
-As the horse drew closer, the haze around the riders head solidified into wildly blowing, hair.
-My eyes widened, and I came to an abrupt halt, as I realized the black stick pointing my way was a rifle.
+I waved my arms, sure they had not seen me, and watched as the rider at the back of the small herd slowed and turned toward me.
+The horse paused and then headed towards me at a fast canter.
+As the horse drew closer, the haze around the rider’s head solidified into wildly blowing hair.
+My eyes widened, and I came to an abrupt halt as I realized the black stick pointing my way was a rifle.
 Hopefully, all that bouncing up and down did not jostle her trigger finger.

-The horse slid to a stop and turned slightly, gun lowered to the cantle of the saddle, but still pointed in my direction.
-The woman on the horse appeared to be in her mid-80's, but was probably closer to her late 50's or early 60's.
+The horse slid to a stop and turned slightly, gun lowered to the cantle of the saddle but still pointed in my direction.
+The woman on the horse appeared to be in her mid-80s but was probably closer to her late 50s or early 60s.
 Desert life was hard on the body.
-Sun darkened, weathered skin was covered by fine wrinkles that did not allow for even a small patch of relative smoothness, and the eyes peering out from under the black cowboy hat were buried deep inside rows of dusty creases and wrinkles, created from years of squinting into bright sunlight.
-I could literally feel the energy emanating from her.
+Sun-darkened, weathered skin was covered by fine wrinkles that did not allow for a small patch of relative smoothness.
+The eyes peering out from under the black cowboy hat were buried deep inside rows of dusty creases and wrinkles created from years of squinting into bright sunlight.
+I could feel the energy emanating from her.

 “What are you doing here?” she asked in a sharp, clear voice.
-She was clearly in charge, and not used to asking, but demanding information.
-I was reminded of my fifth grade principal, and felt the same childish nervousness begin to creep up from my belly.
+She was clearly in charge and not used to asking but demanding information.
+I was reminded of my fifth-grade principal and felt the same childish nervousness creep up from my belly.

-“We are hiking the CDT.”
-I said with a big smile on my face.
+“We are hiking the CDT,” I said with a big smile.

 “This is my land, and you are trespassing,” she barked at me abruptly.

-“According to my map, this is BLM land, and open to public use,” I said as the smile faded from my face.
-I had tried hard not to use private land, and had not seen a CDT sign for some time.
+“According to my map, this is BLM land and open to public use,” I said as the smile faded.
+I had tried hard not to use private land and had not seen a CDT sign for some time.
 I hoped I was right.

 “This land has been in my family for generations,” she said in a lower voice.

-She pulled back on the reins, as her horse nervously danced in place.
-I'm sure the horse could feel her anxiety, and my eyes flicked back and forth between her icy glare, and the gun only slightly turned away from me.
-I was emboldened by the fact that Mr. K and the others were behind me.
+She pulled back on the reins as her horse nervously danced in place.
+I’m sure the horse could feel her anxiety, and my eyes flicked back and forth between her icy glare and the gun only slightly turned away from me.
+I was encouraged by the fact that Mr. K and the others were behind me.